ucsd-ets/datahub-docker-stack/Documentation/images.md

 ### recommened steps to follow

-Please refer to Docker documentations and our [development guide](dev_guide.md) for detail usage of commands below.
+Please refer to Docker [Official Docs](https://docs.docker.com/engine/reference/run/) and our [development guide](dev_guide.md) for detail usage of commands below.

 1. Write a Dockerfile and `$docker build` locally.
 2. `$docker run` and enters the container to try out features & functionalities.